Abou2022/codeQuiz/README.md

     3. Mock-Up
     4. Questions

+## Overview

+`The Interactive Quiz Application is a web-based quiz game designed to engage users with a series of questions while challenging their knowledge and time management skills.
+This project provides an interactive and enjoyable quiz experience, including timer functionality and score tracking.`

 ## Description

 ```
-WHEN I click the start button
+User Interaction Flow: Interactive Quiz Application

+Initiation

+Action: Click the "Start" button.
-THEN a timer starts and I am presented with a question
+Result: A timer initiates, and a question is presented.
-WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
+Question Progression

+Action: Answer a question.
+Result: Upon answering, another question is presented.
+Incorrect Answer Handling

+Action: Provide an incorrect answer.
-THEN time is subtracted from the clock
+Result: Time is deducted from the timer.
+Game Termination Conditions

-WHEN all questions are answered or the timer reaches 0
+Action: Complete all questions or let the timer reach 0.
-THEN the game is over
-WHEN the game is over
+Result: The game concludes.
+Post-Game Actions

+Action: Game ends.
-THEN I can save my initials and my score
+Result: Option to save initials and recorded score becomes available.
+This user interaction flow outlines the sequence of actions and outcomes in an interactive quiz application.

 ```

 ## Installation

 ```
-Using Html, CSS and JavaScript to create an interactive timed quiz
+HTML: Utilized for structuring the content and layout of webpages, ensuring proper organization and accessibility.

+CSS: Applied for styling, enhancing the visual appeal, and ensuring responsive design elements to create an engaging user experience.

+JavaScript: Implemented to add interactivity and dynamic behavior to web applications, enhancing user engagement and functionality.
 ```

 ## Mock-Up